izacus/nothing_here/source/_posts/2012-10-30-speeding-up-android-emulator.md

 GPU Acceleration is off by default and has to be enabled when creating an emulator by adding a `GPU Emulation` setting set to `yes`.

-{% img /images/posts/2012_10_30_gpu_emulation.png 402 511 Fast Android 4.0.3 emulator with Intel image and GPU acceleration enabled %}
+{% asset_img 2012_10_30_gpu_emulation.png Fast Android 4.0.3 emulator with Intel image and GPU acceleration enabled %}

 **NOTE:** Snapshots won't work on emulators with GPU emulation enabled.